-Since our inception in November 2005, we have devoted substantially all of our resources to developing ZGN-1061, beloranib, and ZGN-839, building our intellectual property portfolio, developing our supply chain, business planning, raising capital, and providing general and administrative support for such operations.
+Since our inception in November 2005, we have devoted substantially all of our resources to developing ZGN-1061, ZGN-1258, beloranib, ZGN-839 and additional MetAP2 inhibitors, building our intellectual property portfolio, developing manufacturing capabilities, business planning, raising capital, and providing general and administrative support for such operations.
 From our inception through our initial public offering, or IPO, in June 2014, we received gross proceeds of \$104.0 million from sales of redeemable convertible preferred stock and, to a lesser extent, through the issuances of convertible promissory notes.
 During June 2014, we completed our IPO with net proceeds of \$102.7 million after deducting underwriting discounts and commissions paid by us.
-On January 28, 2015, we completed a follow-on offering of our common stock, with net proceeds of \$130.0 million after deducting underwriting discounts and commissions paid by us.
+In January 2015, we completed a follow-on offering of our common stock, with net proceeds of \$130.0 million after deducting underwriting discounts and commissions paid by us.
+On July 2, 2018, we completed a public offering of our common stock, which resulted in the sale of 9,200,000 shares at a price of \$7.50 per share, resulting in net proceeds of approximately \$64.6 million after deducting underwriting discounts and commissions, as well as estimated offering costs.
+After giving effect to the estimated net proceeds from our public offering of our common stock the unaudited pro forma cash, cash equivalents and marketable securities balance was \$140.4 million as of June 30, 2018.

 We have never generated any revenue and have incurred net losses in each year since our inception.
-We have an accumulated deficit of \$263.9 million as of June 30, 2017.
-Our net loss was \$26.4 million for the six months ended June 30, 2017 and \$57.9 million for the year ended December 31, 2016.
-These losses have resulted principally from costs incurred in connection with in-licensing of beloranib, research and development activities and general and administrative costs associated with our operations.
+We have an accumulated deficit of \$321.3 million as of June 30, 2018.
+Our net loss was \$31.7 million for the six months ended June 30, 2018 and \$52.0 million for the year ended December 31, 2017.
+These losses have resulted principally from costs incurred in connection with in-licensing of technology, research and development activities and general and administrative costs associated with our operations.
 We expect to incur significant expenses and operating losses for the foreseeable future.